This is a timeline of what to do when to help a breech baby move head down.

-Many home birth midwives suggest interacting with a baby at 30-34 weeks to encourage a head down position (vertex).
-After 32-34 weeks, chiropractic adjustments are suggested.
 The later in pregnancy a baby is breech, the more difficult it is for the baby to flip head down.
-The baby’s size grows in relation to the uterus and there is a smaller percentage of amniotic fluid for the baby to move freely in.
-Read more by clicking the link here.
+The baby’s size grows in relation to the uterus and there is a smaller percentage of amniotic fluid for the baby to move freely.

-When should you be concerned about a breech birth?
+So, when should I be concerned about a breech position?

 Email from Wed, Feb 11, 2009:

 …I’m 30 weeks and the baby is what I’d describe as oblique breech – his head is on my right side next to my belly button, his hips/butt are in my pelvis on the lower left side (my left) and his feet are in front of his face.
 I think he’s facing forward – towards my belly button.
 I’ve known this for weeks just because his big head is so hard I always bump that spot on accident.

 …. my first son was 9 lbs and born posterior, so I’m really hoping this baby is in the ideal position for delivery… so both of these things make me nervous that he won’t move.
 He has been in this position for a few weeks now. …

 Anyway, just wondering if I should worry and what, if anything, I can do to help him move now.
 My Midwife suggested a Chiropractor that can do some adjustments.
 I’d like to do the couch inversion too.
 Would it help for me to walk more?
 Also, should I sleep more on one side than the other?
 Thanks for your help!
 Great site!